lvuluong/cse15l-lab-reports/lab-report-4-week-8.md

 ![Result of Running jUnit Tests](https://raw.githubusercontent.com/lvuluong/cse15l-lab-reports/main/PicsForLab4/commandLineFailure.JPG)

-The circles in red is the lines that causes the jUnit Tests to fail, which is shown on the command line where it expected one thing but was outputed something else which causes the jUnit Test to fail.

 ### Questions:

 Question 1: No, I believed that not possible for a small code changes to